This is located in a state park, so a $10 daily pass or annual pass is required.

-Bring cash or credit card for access to this state park. $7 for day pass.
+Bring cash or credit card for access to this state park. $10 for day pass.

 Start from the southernmost parking area in the park (Parking Area #1), and follow signs for Staunton Ranch Trail

-, which is a great way to warm the legs up.
+behind the restrooms on the east side of the lot.
+Alternatively, the trail can be accessed from the two north parking areas if you want to make it a slightly smaller loop.
 This part can be heavy with hiker and equestrian traffic.
-It's a fairly steady climb for most of the time and eventually dumps you onto the service road just a short distance away from the 4 way intersection of Marmot Passage Trail
+It's a fairly steady climb for most of the time and eventually dumps you onto the service road close to the four-way intersection of Marmot Passage Trail

 , Border Line Trail

-, Bugling Elk Trail
+, and Bugling Elk Trail

 , Staunton Ranch Trail